illiumst/website/index.md

 entries_layout: grid
 ---

-Hey, glad you found me! :wave:
+Welcome, and thank you for visiting! :wave:

-This web page is intended to provide an [overview of my current professional life](/about) as a doctoral student at the Ludwig Maximilian's University, Munich ([LMU Munich](https://www.lmu.de)).
+This website is designed to give you a comprehensive [overview of my journey](/about) as a doctoral student at Ludwig Maximilian University, Munich ([LMU Munich](https://www.lmu.de)).
-Please find futher details on pages in the upperhand menu.<br>
+For more detailed information, please explore the options available in the top menu.<br>
 <figure class="third">
   <img src="/assets/images/photo/bike.jpg" alt="Bike in the Garden">